lab1092/blender-manual_ja/manual/interface/window_system/console_window.rst

-When Blender is started on a Windows operating system, the :guilabel:`Console Window` is first created as a separate window on the desktop.
+When Blender is started on a Windows operating system, the *Console Window* is first created as a separate window on the desktop.
-Assuming that the right start-up conditions are met, the main Blender window should also appear and the :guilabel:`Console Window` will then be toggled off.
+Assuming that the right start-up conditions are met, the main Blender window should also appear and the *Console Window* will then be toggled off.
 To display the console again, go to :menuselection:`Window --> Toggle System Console`.

-The screenshot on the right shows the Blender :guilabel:`Console Window` on Windows XP directly after starting Blender and then a short while later after opening a file along with the relevant messages.
+The screenshot on the right shows the Blender *Console Window* on Windows XP directly after starting Blender and then a short while later after opening a file along with the relevant messages.

 .. tip:: Closing the Blender Console Window

-   The Blender :guilabel:`Console Window` must remain open while Blender is running.
-Closing the :guilabel:`Console Window` will also close Blender, and unsaved work would be lost.
+   The Blender *Console Window* must remain open while Blender is running.
+Closing the *Console Window* will also close Blender, and unsaved work would be lost.
 To turn off the console without closing Blender, toggle the console state to off via re-selecting Toggle System Console option from the drop-down menu :menuselection:`Window --> Toggle System Console`.

-   Note the Blender :guilabel:`Console Window` can look very similar to MS-DOS, so make sure that you are closing the correct window if an instance of MS-DOS is open.
+   Note the Blender *Console Window* can look very similar to MS-DOS, so make sure that you are closing the correct window if an instance of MS-DOS is open.